BestTimesToVisit.com Logo

 culture

-Learn a few basic Spanish phrases – it's appreciated by the locals, and it can enhance your interactions.
+Learn a few basic Spanish phrases – it's appreciated by locals and can enhance your interactions.
 Try saying 'Hola,' 'Gracias,' and 'Por favor.'
-Also, be mindful of the slower pace of life; things often happen on 'Belize time,' so relax and go with the flow.
+Also, be mindful of the pace of life; things move slower here, so relax and enjoy it!

 food